·

 Geography - note:

-Azores and Madeira Islands occupy strategic locations along western sea approaches to Strait of Gibraltar
+Madeira Islands occupy strategic locations along western sea approaches to

 country comparison to the world: 87